Artifacts¶

 Concept: Artifacts can be scoped either to a specific session or more broadly to a user across all their sessions within the application.
 This scoping is determined by the

-format and handled internally by theArtifactService
+filenameformat and handled internally by theArtifactService. -

 Default (Session Scope): If you use a plain filename like

-.
+"report.pdf", the artifact is associated with the specificappName,userId, andsessionId.
 It's only accessible within that exact session context. -

 Internal Path (Example):

-(as managed by the artifact service implementation) -
+appName/userId/sessionId/report.pdf/<version>(as managed by the artifact service implementation) -

 User Scope (

-.
+"user:"prefix): If you prefix the filename with"user:", like"user:profile.png", the artifact is associated only with theappNameanduserId.
 It can be accessed or updated from any session belonging to that user within the app. -

 Internal Path (Example):

-prefix is often kept in the final path segment for clarity, as seen in the service implementations). - Use Case: Ideal for data that belongs to the user themselves, independent of a specific conversation, such as profile pictures, user preferences files, or long-term reports.
+appName/userId/user/user:profile.png/<version>(Theuser:prefix is often kept in the final path segment for clarity, as seen in the service implementations). - Use Case: Ideal for data that belongs to the user themselves, independent of a specific conversation, such as profile pictures, user preferences files, or long-term reports.

 // Example illustrating namespace difference (conceptual)